What is the ARSaP scheme?

 Non-academic at-risk individuals who work in other fields can apply for membership through the general application route.

+Learn more about applying for UK Young Academy membership.
 Please contact us if you have any questions about the ARSaP scheme.

 How is applying via ARSaP different to general membership?